puckpuck/planespotter/db-install/README.md

-How to prepare a MySQL Database for the Demo
+How to prepare MySQL for the Demo
 ============================================

-# Base Installation
+# Install Tools
-See more details here: <https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04>

-1. Install an Ubuntu 16.04 LTS VM and patch it into an NSX-T Logical Switch, so that NSX-T sees the VM in its inventory.
-2. Run `sudo apt-get update && sudo apt-get upgrade -y` to update the distro
-3. Install mysql-server with `sudo apt-get install mysql-server` (It will also ask you for the new root password)
-4. Test if MySQL is running `systemctl status mysql.service`

-# Make MySQL available externally

-5. Open the file `/etc/mysql/mysql.conf.d/mysqld.cnf` with your favorite editor and comment out the `bind-address		= 127.0.0.1` line
-6. Restart mysql with `systemctl restart mysql.service`

-# Some more housekeeping

-7. Install unzip and git with ´sudo apt-get install unzip git´
+1. Install unzip and git with ´apt-get install unzip git wget´

-# Create the Database
+# Clone repo

-8. Clone this repo to the MySQL server, `git clone https://github.com/yfauser/planespotter.git`
+2. Clone this repo: `git clone https://github.com/puckpuck/planespotter.git`
-9. Change the two DB shell scripts to be executable `chmod +x ~/planespotter/db-install/*.sh`
+3. Change the two DB shell scripts to be executable `chmod +x ./planespotter/db-install/*.sh`

+# Create Database

-10. Execute the DB creation script `~/planespotter/db-install/create-planespotter-db.sh`.
+4. Execute the DB creation script `./planespotter/db-install/create-planespotter-db.sh`.
 NOTE: The password that gets asked, is the MySQL Root Password.

 # Cleanup

-If you ever want to recreate the database, you can use the DB deletion scrip `~/planespotter/db-install/delete-planespotter-db.sh` to drop the DB, and then recreate the DB starting with step 9.
+If you ever want to recreate the database, you can use the DB deletion scrip `./planespotter/db-install/delete-planespotter-db.sh` to drop the DB, and then Create the Database again.